Bruno-Gallani/case_trust.rocks/README.md

 def add_data(students_values, total_classes):
   '''
-  This function returns a matrix, which contains the data to add at the spreadsheet.
+  Returns a matrix, which contains the data to add to the spreadsheet.
   '''
   try:
     data_to_add = []